Forgotten Australians

-Who are the forgotten Australians?
+Background

 The people sometimes called Forgotten Australians are the survivors of government policies that resulted in at least 500,000 children growing up in "out-of-home" care in Australia in the 20th Century.

 Forgotten Australians are also known as "care leavers".
 Other terms for people who spent time in out-of-home care include "homies", "state wards" or "wardies".

 The majority of children in care were not orphans.
 Many had either one or both parents still living, or other living relatives.
 Children spent varying amounts of time in institutions and foster care and the majority entered care at a young age.
 Many spent their entire childhood and youth in an orphanage or children's home.

 The Australian Senate used the figure of half-a-million when reporting on its 2003–04 'Inquiry into Children in Institutional Care'.
 The Senate's 2004 report on the inquiry began by saying that 'Upwards of, and possibly more than 500,000 Australians experienced care ... during the last century'.
 The 500,000 includes 450,000-plus Australian-born, non-Indigenous children, 30,000–50,000 Indigenous children from the Stolen Generations, and 7,000 former child migrants from Britain, Ireland and Malta.

 Following a 1995 Senate inquiry into the removal of Indigenous children from their families, non-Indigenous people who had experienced out-of-home care as children called themselves the "forgotten Australians" and lobbied for similar recognition.
 When a Senate inquiry into child migration to Australia was being conducted in 2000–2001, the recently established Care Leavers Australia Network (CLAN) made a submission to that inquiry to raise awareness that a third and much larger group of children who had experienced care were being forgotten.
 A third Senate inquiry was conducted in 2003–04.
 The Inquiry into Children in Institutional Care 'directed its inquiries primarily to those affected children who were not covered by the 2001 report Lost Innocents: Righting the Record, inquiring into child migrants, and the 1997 report, Bringing them Home, inquiring into Aboriginal children'.
 The Senate reported on the inquiry in 2004, using the term 'forgotten Australians' in the report title and stating: